Protein S deficiency: Pathophysiology

 In regards to the mechanism of protein S deficiency, Protein S is made in liver cells and the Endothelium.
 Protein S is a cofactor of APC both work to degrade factor V and factor VIII.
 It has been suggested that Zn2+ might be necessary for Protein S binding to factor Xa.

 Mutations in this condition change amino acids, which in turn disrupts blood clotting.
 Functional protein S is lacking, which normally turns off clotting proteins, this increases risk of blood clots.

 Diagnosis

-The diagnosis for deficiency of protein S can be done via reviewing family history of condition and genetic testing, as well as the following: